Grand opening ceremony in Ayodhya to mark the start of the NTPC Senior National Archery Championship

 Ayodhya has become a hotspot for archery as it hosts the NTPC Senior National Archery Championship (30th Indian round, 43rd recurve, and 19th compound) in the Government Inter College from November 25 to November 29, 2023.

-The tournament commenced with a opening ceremony setting the stage for what promises to be a memorable event in archery with Shri.
-Arjun Munda, Hon’ble Union Minister, Tribal Affairs, Government of India and President, Archery Association of India inaugurating the tournament.
+The tournament commenced with an opening ceremony setting the stage for what promises to be a memorable event in archery with Arjun Munda, Union Minister, Tribal Affairs, Government of India and President, Archery Association of India inaugurating the tournament.

 The tournament which has around 1,100 archers (550 men and women each) participating from across the country aims to take archery to the next level in Uttar Pradesh.